 Like the Archer AX3000 and most other TP-Link routers, the Archer AX50 comes with a standard web user interface.

-You can access this interface by pointing a browser on a connected computer to the router’s default IP address, which is 192.168.0.1 or tplinkwifi.net.
+You can access this interface by pointing a browser on a connected computer to the router’s default IP address, 192.168.0.1, or tplinkwifi.net.
 That said, it has the same standard setup process as most routers.

 In-depth Wi-Fi customization

-The AX50 comes with most Wi-FI customization you’d expect from a standard router.
+The AX50 comes with the most Wi-FI customization you’d expect from a standard router.

 You can combine its two bands into a single network via Smart Connect or use them as two separate SSIDs.
-There are options to set each band to work in the compatibility mode (Auto) or as a certain Wi-Fi standard, be it Wi-Fi 4, Wi-Fi 5, or Wi-Fi 6.
+There are options to set each band to work in the compatibility mode (Auto) or a certain Wi-Fi standard — Wi-Fi 4, Wi-Fi 5, or Wi-Fi 6.